linode/manager/CONTRIBUTING.md

 implementation issue.
 For some changes, a design issue is of course not always necessary.

+We label issues as "ready" when one of our developers has committed to resolving it during the current 1-2 week sprint.
+You're welcome to take these on if you want, but we might finish it first.
+We merge pull requests on a first-come-first-serve basis; the first PR that adequately solves the problem will be merged.

 ## Making design changes

 If a mockup is necessary for your change, find the relevant GitHub issue or open